flat35hd99/template-md2pdf/README.md

 ## How to use

-1. Click `Use Template` button on GitHub.
+1. Click `Use this template` button on GitHub.
 2. Write what you want to tell.(most important)
 3. Turn on your GitHub Actions on this repository at `Actions` tab.
 4. Push your source files